jcblemai/haiti-mass-ocv-campaign/README.md

   - Demographic stochasticity ?
   - Beta Drop to match the drop with two beta ?
+  - *Get a more realistic reporting rate.*

 ### Forecast and results
   - Why isn't the first value of the dataframe the same between q05 and q95
   - Why all simulation begins at 0 ?
-  - Better mobility ? or at least the ability to see simulation by simulation [WIP in trials.R]
+  - Better mobility ?
-  - Investigate starting parameters
+  - *Investigate starting parameters ro improve artinonite*
+  - *Get better Ouest by calibrating*
+  - Make use of CDC case definiation information ?
+  - *Investigate issue with rhoA (diff for Artibonite, move in calibration for Ouest)* -> is good in Artibonite but has been multiplied by 365 in ohter

+  -> Tomorrow relaunch better calibrations

 ### Reading